sulton-max/AI-900.Projects/src/ContentSafety/README.md

 ### Introduction

-This is demo of using Regression Machine Learning model with Azure Machine Learning Studio and utilizing using local Web API with Asp.NET Core
+This is demo of using Azure AI Content Safety service and integrating it with feedback system to validate feedback content for safety

 ### Getting started